 SELLER'S SOLE OBLIGATION AND YOUR EXCLUSIVE REMEDY under this Limited Warranty and, to the extent permitted by law, any warranty or condition implied by law, shall be the repair or replacement of parts, without charge, which are defective in material or workmanship and which have not been misused, carelessly handled, or misrepaired by persons other than Seller or Authorized Service Center.
-To make a claim under this Limited Warranty, you must make sure to keep a copy of your proof of purchase that clearly defines the Date of Purchase (month and year) and the Place of Purchase.
-Place of purchase must be a direct vendor of Great Lakes Technologies, LLC.
-Third party vendors such as garage sales, pawn shops, resale shops, or any other secondhand merchant void the warranty included with this product.
-Contact techsupport@wenproducts.com or 1-800-232-1195 to make arrangements for repairs and transportation.
+To make a claim under this Limited Warranty, you must return the complete power tool product; transportation prepaid, to Great Lakes Technologies, LLC - 1675 Holmes Road - Elgin, IL.
+60123 with a copy of the original receipt which is legible and clearly defines Date of Purchase including month and year and Place of Purchase.